palantir/conjure/readme.md

 }
 ```

-...and apply the plugin on any projects that will have Conjure files:
+... and apply the plugin on any projects that will have Conjure files:
 ```gradle
 apply plugin: 'com.palantir.gradle-conjure-java'
 ```